-The second verb, the one in the dependent clause, may be in either the subjunctive mood (sentences 1,3 and 4 above) or the indicative mood (sentences 2 and 5), depending upon whether or not a subjunctive trigger is present in the independent clause of the sentence.
+The second verb, the one in the dependent clause, may be in either the subjunctive (sentences 1,3 and 4 above) or the indicative (sentences 2 and 5).

 So, if you have a sentence with a dependent noun clause, don't put the first verb (=independent clause verb) in the subjunctive; put it in the indicative.
 For the second verb, you must decide whether to use subjunctive or indicative tenses, based on the noun clause rules outlined above.